cloudify-cosmo/getcloudify.org/guide/3.1/reference-nova-net-openstack-manager.md

 The Nova-net Openstack manager has much in common with the Openstack manager, whose reference may be found [here](reference-openstack-manager.html).

-Therefore, this reference only contains the differences between the two, while the main bulk of reference information is available on there.
+Therefore, this reference only contains the differences between the two, while the main bulk of reference information is available there.

 # Inputs

-While most of the inputs are the same there are a few differences:
+While most of the inputs are the same, there are a few differences:

 * the required `external_network_name` and optional `neutron_url` inputs don't appear as they aren't applicable in Nova-net Openstack.